cherepii/Loomi/README.md

 # Loomi
-This is my personal pet - store, where i show for yor most of the knowlage in wev development.
+This is my personal pet - store, where i'll show for you most of the knowlage in web development.
 A try to do everything with brain and soul, so i hope you'll be surprised :)